 Not quite feeling like taking any major steps yet?
 Maybe you’re feeling a bit rough after a holiday food or alcohol binge?
 If so, I’ve put together some tips to help you feel better and get yourself on track.

 Are you ready to set some epic health and fitness goals for the new year?
-If so, check out my review of this awesome goal planner to get you started.
+Whether you want to achieve weight loss, a performance-related goal, or better health and wellbeing in general, check out my review of this awesome goal planner to get you started.
+[Hint: It covers a whole-life approach so you can set goals that extend beyond just your health and fitness].